 The Trouble Tree is likeable, but it’s a false start to Freedy Johnston’s career, out of step with his later work.
-If you’re already a fan it’s certainly revealing to hear how his style developed, but in terms of quality it’s some distance from his best.
+If you’re already a fan it’s fascinating to hear his development, but in terms of quality, it’s some distance from his best.

 Can You Fly